smellmyballs/smellmyballs/README.md

 - 👀 I’m interested in balls
 - 🌱 I’m currently learning balls
 - 💞️ I’m looking to collaborate on balls
-- 📫 How to reach balls
+- 📫 How to reach my balls
+- 😎 Currently smelling balls

 <!---
 smellmyballs/smellmyballs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.